109065 views | Last updated on Jun 23, 2017

-The "Request a Copy" link appears in our "Search for Full Text" menus.
-If we don't have a particular item you need, "Request a Copy" lets you ask us for it, and we'll get you a copy from a library that does have it.
+If we don't have a particular item you need, just ask for it, and we'll get you a copy from a library that does have it.
 Clicking the link will take you to our Interlibrary Loan system, called ILLiad.
 If it's your first time logging in to ILLiad, you'll be asked to fill out your personal information.
-You...
-Read more about: How do I use the Request a Copy link?
+You only need to do that once; the system will remember it from then on.
+Pay careful attention to ...
+Read more about: How does ILLiad/Interlibrary Loan work?

 From the first floor, use either the staircase at the end of the hall in front of the elevators or the pair of elevators closest to that staircase to get there. ...
 Read more about: How do I get to PL-2005 (the Library Instruction classroom)?

 Yes, many, but they don't work quite the same way as books you buy for your Kindle or Nook.
 In general, it's best to just read them online rather than trying to download them, but in some cases, you can download a portion of the book as a PDF file to keep.
-You can find ebooks in the Pfau Library Catalog, or check our list of ebook databases.
-For advice on working with ebooks, see our guide to Eboo...
+You can find ebooks in the Pfau Library's online catalog, OneSearch, or check our list of ebook databases.
+For advice on working with ebooks, s...
 Read more about: Does the library have ebooks?

 The library's hours vary, see all library service hours....
 Read more about: What time does the library open/close (hours)?

 108361 views | Last updated on Sep 23, 2016

 You cannot use the stairs or elevator inside the library itself!
 The classrooms have an outside entrance for security reasons.
 There is a staircase to the left of the front library entrance, if you are facing the library.
 There are two staircases and an elevator to the right of the front library entrance (around the corner), if you are facing the library.
 Map of Pfau Library (go to page A-3 for se...
 Read more about: How do I get to a classroom on the 2nd (second) floor?